nmenon/kernel_patch_verify/README.md

 This script came about as a result of various beatings I recieved and saw others recieve in upstream kernel discussions over the last several years.
-Did you run 'checkpatch.pl --strict', did you run sparse, is your patch series bisectable, did you run sparse? or the newer ones - coccinelle, smatch.
-I mean, why debug or even catch these in mailing lists, if you are programmatically try to catch them up at developer end?
+Did you run 'checkpatch.pl --strict', did you run sparse, is your patch series bisectable, or the newer ones - coccinelle, smatch.
+I mean, why debug or even catch these in mailing lists, if you are programmatically try to catch them up at developer's end?

 Many of these were due to:
 + Too many tools constantly evolving in linux kernel - too many goodies, and